ctsears/samples/replacements.md

 Please login to your lab with your **username** and **password** obtained from your instructor.

-Unfortunately this lab has a mizpelt word.
+This lab is really awesome, but unfortunately, it contains a mizpelt word.

+===

+#Exercise I

+Content would go here :-)